Karlbovski/miniH/README.md

 - Note that each version has its own `composer.json` and `composer.lock` files.
 - Enter the correct folder and **run** `composer.phar install` to install the relative dependencies packages.

-Since the project includes the `composer.lock` file.<br>
-Consider to run `composer.phar update` to update to the latest versions.
+Since the project includes the `composer.lock` files, consider to run `composer.phar update` to update to the latest packages's versions.